SvOlli/wsepd-image/README.md

 `Depends:` fields.
 There is a tool `debian/adjust-control.sh`, but this is far from working in any configuration.
 Also note, that you might need to enable SPI on other platforms as well.

+## Specific Platform Notes ##

+### Raspbian in Raspberry Pi ##

+The platform this packaged is developed for.
+Just works.
+Tested on a Raspberry Pi 3B+ and a Raspberry Pi Zero.

+### Ubuntu 16.04 On Banana Pi ###

+At the `Makefile` there is an extra line that needs to be commented in.
+The binary needs root access, so suid is suggested.
+Tested on a BananaPi M2 Zero.

 ## Bi-color Displays ##